 If you are travelling solo to Taichung, the second-largest city in Taiwan, then you must visit Taichung Second Market (台中第二市場店) as it is one of the best culinary highlights of the city.

 The Second Market dates back to the Japanese Colonial Era, where it was once a gathering place for trading commodities.
-The marketplace was designed, so the buildings surround a hexagonal courtyard where goods were distributed.
+The marketplace was designed so the buildings surrounded a hexagonal courtyard where goods were distributed.

-Today, it is one of the best attractions in Taichung.
-But start early, especially if you want to sample some of Taichung’s best food.
+Today, it is one of the best places to eat in Taichung.
+But start early, especially if you want to sample some of the best food in Taichung.
 The food vendors close as soon as they run out of food.

 How to get to Taichung Second Market